Statement of Intent

 Children Missing from Education (CME)

-No child may be removed from the school roll without consultation between the Head Teacher and the Attendance Service.
+No child may be removed from the school roll without consultation between the Headteacher and the Attendance Service.

-If no reason has been given for a child’s absence after 3 days and the school have not been able to make contact with parents/carers or any emergency contact, a home visit will be arranged.
+If no reason has been given for a child’s absence after 3 days and the school have not been able to contact parents/carers or any emergency contact, a home visit will be arranged.
 If a visit takes place and there is no one home the school may contact the police (having sought advice from the LA)

 If a child has been absent from school for 2 weeks with no reason given, or if they have moved and no new school has contacted Kilmorie, a referral is made to the CME team.

 At Kilmorie Primary School the register is taken at 9.00 am and 1.00 pm (Reception – Year 2) or 1.30 pm (Year 3 – Year 6).
-Pupils arriving after these times must enter school by the main entrance and report to our learning mentor (Nicola) who will record their name and reason for lateness.
+Pupils arriving after these times must enter school by the main entrance and report to our pastoral care manager (Nicola) who will record their name and reason for lateness.
 The pupil will be marked as late when registration has closed (Code ‘L’).
 If you and your child arrive after Nicola has gone into school, please report to the school office.

 The register will close at 9:05 am and 1.05 pm (Reception and KS1) or 1.35 pm (KS2).
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘L’), pupils arriving after 9.30 am will be marked as ‘U’ which is an unauthorised absence.